Decorate your tree with these simple no-fuss Christmas tree decorating ideas inspired by Scandinavian decor.

 A Simple Scandinavian Style Tree

 Rather than stuffing it full of ribbon and a plethora of Christmas balls, this year I chose to decorate the tree simply.
-Studying Scandinavian style gave me courage to go much more simply this year.
+Studying Scandinavian style gave me courage to go much more simple.
 However, our tree is much fuller compared to the sparsely decorated trees often found in Nordic style.

 I chose handcrafted ornaments of crocheted snowflakes (a memory from my Mother-in-law) & made some fabric scrap Christmas trees with stamped sentiments.
 Wood slice ornaments provide a nice natural texture, and a few neutral Christmas balls fill in some of the holes.